-Recently, I joined the team of Live Operations at Just Eat Takeaway.com where I am remotely assisting French couriers during their deliveries.
-I am hoping to grow within the company.
+In 2021, I joined the team of Live Operations at Just Eat Takeaway.com where I am remotely assisting French couriers during their deliveries.

 Interests and values

-I am a highly motivated, enthusiastic and resourceful person with excellent interpersonal skills and a great team spirit.
+I am a motivated, enthusiastic and resourceful person.

 Curious by nature, I love learning as well as sharing knowledge and experience.
 While I respect academic degrees, I have not collected fancy diplomas but I have acquired experience.
 Through life, I have gained perspectives and an eclectic knowledge.
 This has strengthened my social and emotional intelligence and helps me be a better person everyday.

-I’m interested in people, languages and cultures, especially popular, urban and sub-cultures.
-I love modern & street art and I’m curious about design, advertising, digital media.
-I’m a sneakers lover (Air Max 1 ♥).
+I’m passionate about people, languages and cultures, especially popular, urban and so called sub-cultures.
+I love modern & street art and I’m interested in design, advertising, digital media.

 No man is an island